drlight-code/osccontrol-light/README.md

 osccontrol-light - An audio plugin that speaks OSC
 ===============================================

-This software enables sending and receiving of Open Sound Control (OSC) messages from audio plugin host environments such as digital audio workstations (DAW).
+This software enables sending of Open Sound Control (OSC) messages from audio plugin host environments such as digital audio workstations (DAW).

 Controls are tied to OSC messages directly in the host environment without encoding the control data as MIDI CC messages.
 This way,